The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

-The spectroscopic D4000 distributions in \cref{fig:D4000_hist} exhibit a weak bimodality, with a peak centred on the blue cloud around 1.3 and 1.2 for D4000$_{\rm w}$ and D4000$_{\rm n}$, respectively.
-This blue peak is far stronger for the full sample: as blue galaxies are fainter on average, by imposing the $i_{\rm AB}<21$ cut most of the removed galaxies belong to the blue cloud (the correlation between D4000 and stellar mass will be explored in \cref{sec:D4000 versus stellar mass and SFR}).
-On the other hand, the red sequence appears as a plateau in the much longer tail of the high D4000 end; a result consistent with the D4000 thresholds used in the literature to separate blue/red galaxies.
-For example, in \citet{Kauffmann2003b} and \citet{Haines2017} a D4000$_{\rm n}=1.55$ cut is adopted for VIPERS data in $0.5<z<1.0$, and in \citet{Johnston2015} a threshold of D4000$_{\rm n}=1.3$ is used for galaxies at $z\sim3$.
-Moreover, this bimodality, not only in D4000 distribution \citep[][]{Kauffmann2003a} but also in most of the galaxy parameters, has been extensively demonstrated in the literature \citep[e.g.,][]{Mignoli2008, Davidzon2013, Siudek2017}, and in the case of the D4000 index, it has been shown to become less pronounced as redshift increases \citep[e.g.,][fig. 1]{Haines2017}.
+The spectroscopic D4000 distributions in \cref{fig:D4000_hist} (purple dashed line) exhibit a weak bimodality, with a peak centred on the blue cloud around 1.3 and 1.2 for D4000$_{\rm w}$ and D4000$_{\rm n}$, respectively.
+This blue peak is far stronger for the full sample: as blue galaxies are fainter on average, by imposing the $i_{\rm AB}<21$ cut most of the removed galaxies belong to the blue cloud.
+On the other hand, the red sequence appears as a plateau in the much longer tail of the high D4000 end.
+The bimodality in the D4000 distribution has been extensively demonstrated in the literature \citep[see e.g.,][]{Kauffmann2003b, Haines2017} and it has been shown to become less pronounced as redshift increases \citep[e.g.,][fig. 1]{Haines2017}.
 Therefore, the weak bimodality in our sample at $z>0.5$ is to be expected.